randomessence/highlight.js-phpbb3-automatic-code-prettify/README.md

 ```

-the first edit makes it so all code is detected and prettifed in stock tags + fixes from the mod we installed.
+The first edit makes it so all code is detected and prettifed in the stock tags + fixes from the mod we installed.

-the second edit it jsut to the Select all feature works again if you remove `highlight.js` from the `overall_header.html`
+The second edit is just so the Select all feature works again if you remove `highlight.js` from the `overall_header.html` since the previous mod changes the tag from `CODE` to `PRE` and we have to change it back so it will work with our addition of the `<code>` tag to the `prosilver/template/bbcode.html`